vorner/vorner.github.io/undefined.md

 This usually happens because the standard (or something else) says some situation can never happen, but this assumption is broken by the code.
-Like, integers never live on even addresses (since there's actually no *legal* way to put them there in the first place, so it makes no sense to prescribe what happens if one gets there nevertheless).
+Like, integers never live on odd addresses (since there's actually no *legal* way to put them there in the first place, so it makes no sense to prescribe what happens if one gets there nevertheless).
 Or dereferencing an invalid pointer.
 Indexing after the array's end. *Creating* (not even using) a pointer further